 - be aware of the predictive biomarkers that can be used for NSCLC precision medicine including oncogenic addictions and predictive biomarkers of ICI efficacy

 - be aware of the techniques used for the identification of predictive biomarkers such as IHC, FISH, molecular targeted sensitive techniques, targeted NGS, DNA or RNA sequencing

 - be aware of the new authorized targeted therapies including small molecules and antibodies

 - be aware of the primary/secondary mechanisms of resistance to targeted therapies and the strategy for molecular resistance diagnosis

 - be aware of the therapeutic strategies to prevent, delay or treat targeted therapy resistance

-Admittance to this seminar is upon selection due to the limited number of places available.
-If you want to attend please register by completing the online form.
-The deadline to register is 1 March 2019.
+- Admittance to this seminar is upon selection due to the limited number of places available.
+Please note that the registration for live participants is now closed.

 - Registration for online participants is now open and free of charge.

 The seminar will take place in the following location: